-Benefits in the Schedule of Payments apply to covered home health care services received from a network home health care agency.
-Please see your Schedule of Payments for more information.
+Benefits in the Benefit Chart section of this Policy apply to covered home health care services received from a network home health care agency.
+Please see the Benefit Chart for more information.

 - 1. Home health care provided by a non-network provider. - 2.
 Extended hours home care. - 3.
 Companion, homemaker and personal care services. - 4.
 Services provided by a member of your family. - 5.
 Custodial care and other non-skilled services. - 6.
 Physical, occupational or speech therapy provided in your home for convenience. - 7.
-Skilled nursing care, or skilled physical, occupational or speech therapy, provided in your home when you are not homebound. - 8.
-Services primarily educational in nature. - 9.
-Vocational and job rehabilitation. - 10.
-Recreational therapy. - 11.
-Self-care and self-help training (non-medical). - 12.
-Health clubs. - 13.
-Disposable supplies and appliances, except as described in this Policy or your Schedule of Payments. - 14.
-Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 15.
-Voice training. - 16.
-Outpatient rehabilitation services when no medical diagnosis is present. - 17.
+Skilled nursing care or skilled physical or occupational therapy provided in your home when you are not homebound. - 8.
+Speech therapy provided in your home when you are not homebound. - 9.
+Services primarily educational in nature. - 10.
+Vocational and job rehabilitation. - 11.
+Recreational therapy. - 12.
+Self-care and self-help training (non-medical). - 13.
+Health clubs.

+- 14. Disposable supplies and appliances, except as described in this Policy. - 15.
+Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 16.
+Voice training. - 17.
+Outpatient rehabilitation services when no medical diagnosis is present. - 18.
 Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in

-Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.
+Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.